Russians push deeper into Mariupol as locals plead for help

 “There is currently no military solution to Mariupol,” he said late Friday.
 “That is not only my opinion, that is the opinion of the military.”

+In Mykolaiv, rescuers searched the rubble of the marine barracks that was destroyed in an apparent missile attack Friday.
+The region’s governor said the marines were asleep when the attack happened.

+It isn’t clear how many marines were inside the barracks when the missile struck and rescuers were still searching the rubble for survivors on Saturday.
+But a senior Ukrainian military official who spoke to The New York Times on the condition of anonymity to reveal sensitive information estimated that as many as 40 marines were killed, which would make it one of the deadliest known attacks on Ukrainian forces of the war.

-Ukrainian President Volodomir Zelenskyy has remained defiant, appearing in a video early Saturday shot on the streets of the capital, Kyiv, to denounce a huge Friday rally in Moscow that Russian President Vladimir Putin attended.
+Ukrainian President Volodomir Zelenskyy has remained defiant, appearing in a video early Saturday that was shot on the streets of the capital, Kyiv.

 Zelenskyy said Russia is trying to starve Ukraine’s cities into submission but warned that continuing the invasion would exact a heavy toll on Russia.
-He also repeated his call for Putin to meet with him to prevent more bloodshed.
+He also repeated his call for Russian President Vladimir Putin to meet with him to prevent more bloodshed.

 “The time has come to restore territorial integrity and justice for Ukraine.
 Otherwise, Russia’s costs will be so high that you will not be able to rise again for several generations,” he said.